henry-hz/learn-coding/README.md

 1. Learn Javascript and it's derivatives (Nodejs, Angularjs), why, because is the language of the web more will be easy to learn.
-2. Solve Hackerrank and project Euler problems (after phase 2)
+2. Solve Hackerrank and project Euler problems (after phase 2), or even better, solve problems for non-profit institutions on [freecodecamp](https://www.freecodecamp.com) and get a job proposoal directly from them.
-3. Train keyboar typing
+3. Train keyboard typing
 4. Know how to extract knowledge from google (use good search keywords), use stack overflow, forums, etc... write and chat with people out there
 5. Learn linux (optional), but very very important